For our Earth and for Us

 The latest research suggests that the production and consumption of plant products should be encouraged over animals.
 According to the Oxford studies, no animal food has an environmental cost less than or equal to its vegetable equivalent.

 Although we can not say for sure if the change of diet and food can be embraced globally, for those who have consciously chosen this path we ask you to enjoy our attempts to bring some of the best products of the world to your door .

 Taken regularly, Maca can add substance to any healthy diet and help us in our busy lives.
 And while we take care of our health, we contribute with a granite to take care of our planet.

 The search for strategies to preserve health, in a world where most of what we consume feeds us little or nothing, has found in the so-called "super foods" a light of hope and an important focus of attention.
 Superfoods are foods that have a great nutritional value,...read more

 Nutty maca smoothie.
 Ingredients: serves 1 1 banana 1 tbsp peanut butter 1 sachet, Mama Tierra red or black maca 350ml almond milk 1tsp Yacon syrup [coming soon] or honey Pinch of cacao powder [optional] Place ingredients in a blender, mix, pour, sprinkle with cacao...read more

 What is stress?
-We all know the feeling, some people seem to thrive on it, but for most of us, it can be traumatic.
-The feeling that everything is out of our control, that we just can’t face or deal with the situation.
+We all know that feeling, some people seem to thrive on it, but, for most of us, it can be traumatic to feel that everything is out of our control, that we just can’t face or deal with the situation.
 Although stress is not a diagnosed psychiatric...read more